U.S. National Forest Campground Guide

 of big conifers provide ample shade to the campsites and a

-variety of shrub and ground cover make privacy between campsites
+variety of shrub and ground cover make privacy good between

 around campground.
 Firewood is available for a fee.
 The nearby